Topical steroid withdrawal: Epidemiology

-This condition is not rare.
+The prevalence of the condition is unknown.
 Many cases ranging from mild to severe have been reported in both adults and children.
-One survey of atopic dermatitis patients treated with topical corticosteroids in Japan estimated that approximately 12% of adult patients may appear to be uncontrolled cases, although they are in fact addicted to a topical corticosteroid (TCS).
-According to a study examining the prevalence and disease burden of atopic dermatitis, 16.5 million adults in the United States have a diagnosis of atopic dermatitis.
+One survey of atopic dermatitis patients treated with topical steroids in Japan estimated that approximately 12% of adult patients may appear to be uncontrolled cases, although they are in fact addicted to a topical steroid.

 History

-The first description of the condition occurred in 1979.

 A systematic review (meta-analysis) in accordance with evidence-based medicine frameworks and current research standards for clinical decision-making was performed in 2016 and was republished with updates in 2020.